-The Omak Stampede Arena is over 50 years and has reached the end of its useful life.
-In 2004, through a public outreach effort provided by consultant team Northwest Architecture Company, a community consensus appeared in favor of creating a new arena/events center for the Omak Stampede.was replaced with a new 7,500 seat aluminum grandstand in 1999.
-This project entails required the cooperative efforts of the Omak Stampede Inc., the City of Omak, Okanogan County, the Omak Rodeo & Native American Center Association, the Colville Tribes, and the Suicide Race Owners and Jockeys Association and the state legislature.
-This project, which will provide a new arena with approximately 5,000 seats, new livestock area, parking, and concession facilities is ready to enter the design and permitting phase.
+The Omak Stampede Arena was replaced with a new 7,500 seat aluminum grandstand in 1999.
+This project required the cooperative efforts of the Omak Stampede Inc., the City of Omak, the Omak Rodeo & Native American Center Association, the Colville Tribes and the Suicide Race Owners and Jockeys Association and the state legislature.

-The arena, in Omak's East Side Park, can accommodate many types of celebrations of local history and culture in addition to the Omak Stampede and World-Famous Suicide Race.
+The arena, in Omak's East Side Park, can accommodate many types of celebrations of local history and culture in addition to the Omak Stampede and World-Famous i.
+Omak Public Library

+Suicide Race.
 The tradition of the Stampede and Suicide Race is celebrated in the Stampede Museum, also located within Eastside Park.